 If your proposal game is lagging, you’re missing out on revenue.
 Simple as that.

 Creating winning proposals ain’t easy.
 In fact, closing the deal is one of the most challenging parts of the job for sales pros.

 But it can be one of the most rewarding, too.

 We wrote the State of Proposals to help closers from all industries level-up their proposal process and win more deals.

-You’ll walk away with invaluable insights and proven strategies gleaned from 1.6 million sales documents; tactics you can put to the test in your very next proposal.
+You’ll walk away with invaluable insights and proven strategies gleaned from more than 2 million sales documents; tactics you can put to the test in your very next proposal.

 Don’t miss out on this definitive guide to business proposals in 2020.
 Download the free report now (before your competition does).